Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/String-Object/README.md

 <br> S1 = "My Name is Khadija Rejjaoui" at index 2
 <br> Output:
 <br> My Full Name is Khadija Rejjaoui

+## Print parts of string

+Print all the next 7 letters starting from index 11 of the following string:
+<br> S1 = "My Name is Khadija Rejjaoui" at index 2
+<br> Output:
+<br> Khadija